-In applying the utility allowance the number of bedrooms in the unit will be consistent with the number of bedrooms as determined by the local municipal housing department, when applicable (as listed on a certificate of compliance and/or occupancy permit).
+In determining unit size (i.e. the number of bedrooms), the number of bedrooms in the unit will be consistent with the number of bedrooms as determined by the local municipal housing department, when applicable (as listed on a certificate of compliance and/or occupancy permit).
 If the unit is located in an area not covered by a municipal (or county) inspection process, the determination as to the number of bedrooms in the unit will be made by the SCCHA housing inspector.
 The housing inspector's determination will rely most heavily on the design of the unit and the original intended use of the room/space.